compilerbyte/dotfiles/README.md

 # Introduction
 Configuration files and programs for Arch or Fedora

+# How to install

+Use install.sh for dotfiles and program.sh for programs and dependencies.

+1. chmod +x install.sh
+2. ./install.sh -i
+3. Enjoy this configuration

+Same instructions as above for programs and dependencies.

 # Main configuration

 - [i3](https://github.com/i3/i3) - A tiling window manager.